About SalaryLabs

 Contact

 Found a calculation error or want to suggest a new tool?
-Reach us at [email protected] — we respond within 1–2 business days.
+Reach us at [email protected].
+Include the page URL, inputs, and result when reporting a calculation issue.

 💡 Found a bug?
 Email us with the inputs you used and the result you received.
 We verify all reported issues and update our formulas when needed.